The Power of Greedy for Online Minimum Cost Matching on the Line: Introduction

 It is widely acknowledged (see, e.g.,~\cite{feige2021introduction}) that i.i.d.~instances often do not resemble ``real'' instances.
 We next therefore consider whether strong guarantees for greedy can also be obtained in a semi-random model.
 In particular, we consider a model that we call the \emph{random requests model} where the $n$ servers are adversarially chosen and the requests are, as in the fully random model, drawn uniformly and independently.
-In ride-sharing, this is motivated by the fact that there have been examples of drivers that behave adversarially to increase the prices of the rides, see, e.g.,~\cite{UberDrivers}.
 Our next result shows that greedy is logarithmic competitive in the random requests model.

-\begin{restatable}{thm}{thmsemirandomup} For online matching on the line in the random requests model, the greedy algorithm achieves an $O(\log n)$-competitive ratio. \end{restatable}
+\begin{restatable}{rThm}{thmsemirandomup} For online matching on the line in the random requests model, the greedy algorithm achieves an $O(\log n)$-competitive ratio. \end{restatable}

-In the model where the servers and requests are chosen adversarially but where the arrival order is random, $O(n)$ and $\Omega(n^{0.22})$ upper and lower bounds are known for the competitive ratio of greedy~\cite{GairingK19}.
-Combined with this $\Omega(n^{0.22})$ lower bound, our result shows that the performance of greedy improves exponentially when the locations of the requests are also random.
+In the model where the servers and requests are chosen adversarially but where the arrival order is random, $O(n)$ and $\Omega(n^{0.26})$ upper and lower bounds are known for the competitive ratio of greedy~\citep{caragiannis2016truthful}.
+Combined with this $\Omega(n^{0.26})$ lower bound, our result shows that the performance of greedy improves exponentially when the locations of the requests are also random.
+Interestingly, hierarchical greedy only achieves a polynomial competitive ratio in the random requests model (see Appendix~\ref{app_HG}).
 Our last main result shows that this competitive ratio of greedy in the random requests model is tight.

-\begin{restatable}{thm}{thmsemirandomlower} For online matching on the line in the random requests model, the greedy algorithm achieves an $\Omega(\log n)$-competitive ratio. \end{restatable}
+\begin{restatable}{rThm}{thmsemirandomlower} For online matching on the line in the random requests model, the greedy algorithm achieves an $\Omega(\log n)$-competitive ratio. \end{restatable}

-Combined with the previous result, we obtain that greedy is $\Theta(\log n)$-competitive in the random requests model.
-Interestingly, this lower bound is obtained on an instance where the servers are very close to being uniformly spread.

-These results improve our understanding of why and when greedy performs well for online minimum cost matching, but there remain many intriguing questions.
-In particular, we believe that it would be interesting to study semi-random requests and/or semi-random servers, for example, in a model where some fraction of the servers are adversarial and some fraction are random.
-Another interesting model, especially in the context of ride-sharing, would be one where the location of a small number of servers can be chosen (i.e., a mix of best-case and worst-case).
-Considering more general metric spaces beyond the line is of course also a direction for future work.
-Finally, it would be interesting to explore empirically which semi-random models exhibit a structure that most closely resembles the structure of real-world instances.